Azure/static-web-apps-cli/docs/www/docs/use/3-api-server.md

 - verify that [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local) is installed in your local development environment.
 - download or update the [right version](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local#install-the-azure-functions-core-tools) for you if needed.
-- give you flexibility to have the CLI manage the API server launch if needed.
+- give you the flexibility to have the CLI manage the API server launch if needed.

 Let's explore these options.